What is Annual Income?

 Why calculating your annual income is useful

 Your gross pay is mostly for reporting.
 For example, when you file your taxes, need to get a loan, or need to pay child support, you’ll report your annual gross income.
+But as you know, your gross income is different from the amount that you have in your bank account.

-But as you know, your gross income is not the same as the amount that you have in your bank account.
-That’s why your annual net income is useful for budgeting and planning purchases.
-Since your net annual income shows the actual amount of money you take home after deductions, you’ll have a better idea of your spending power versus using your gross income.
+That’s why your annual net income is more useful for budgeting and planning purchases than your gross income.
+Since your net annual income shows the actual amount of money you take home after deductions, it gives you a better idea of your spending power.

 Share article